awsdocs/aws-lambda-developer-guide/sample-apps/list-manager/README.md

     list-manager$ ./1-create-bucket.sh
     make_bucket: lambda-artifacts-a5e491dbb5b22e0d

-To create a database password and store it in AWS Secrets Manager, run the `create-dbpasswordsecret.sh` script.
+To create a database password and store it in AWS Secrets Manager, run the `2-create-dbpasswordsecret.sh` script.

     list-manager$ ./2-create-dbpasswordsecret.sh

-To create the VPC and RDS database instance, run the `deploy-vpc.sh` script.
+To create the VPC and RDS database instance, run the `3-deploy-vpc.sh` script.
 This process takes about 15 minutes.

     list-manager$ ./3-deploy-vpc.sh